jonathankytang/eu-global-trade-vis/README.md

 This project is licensed under the [Creative Commons License Attribution-ShareAlike 3.0 Unported License](https://creativecommons.org/licenses/by-sa/3.0/).
 Permissions beyond the scope of this license may be available under Goldsmiths, University of London Copyright Licenses.

 ## Acknowledgements
-Sincere thanks go to Jamie Forth and Edward Anstead who served as my project supervisor.
-He provided his time outside of lessons to give advice throughout my year and was extremely fundamental in helping me understand the approches to problems in the project.
+Sincere thanks go to Jamie Forth who served as our project supervisor.
+He provided very useful insights and help guided us through the project despite the University Pensions' Strikes.